 I’m also working with an excellent set of foster carers; the more I’ve got to know them, the more I’ve come to respect how knowledgeable and wise they are.
 I have valued their counsel during this process more than they will ever appreciate – even on the off-chance they ever stumbled across this blog, that simple sentence will never convey the depth of respect I have for them – and they talked me through various vagaries of process local to the area.

-Contact between me and my son began very soon afterwards; he was told very soon, and his reaction was delightful and promising.
+Contact between me and my son began shortly afterwards; he was told very soon, and his reaction was delightful and promising.
 Contacts are very delicate, carefully planned exercises, and even the best plan written down by the team around the child can’t predict how a child will feel on a given day or react in a given moment.
 So flexibility is key, and an openness with the foster carers is vital; they know my son best of all right now, and they’ll know if something’s going to work or not on any given day.

 Fortunately, my son’s carers are caring, compassionate, and direct – they have the child’s best interest at heart, are absolutely focused on his needs, and tell it like it is.
 They’re my kind of people.
 We’ve agreed to communicate directly, and treat the plan for what it is – a living document that might well need to change depending on what my son needs.